computing-in-the-liberal-arts/SIGCSE2025-Affiliated-Event/docs/index.md

 ## Event Information

 - Registration Link TBA
   - This event will be held in person.
-Attendees must register for the SIGCSE Technical Symposium and using the link above.
-There is no additional fee for this event.
+Attendees must register for the SIGCSE Technical Symposium and register for the pre-conference event as part of that.

 - [Detailed Event Agenda](eventAgenda.md)
     - The detailed agenda is TBD.